 In our opinion, Exeter Friendly Society Limited’s group financial statements and Society financial statements (the “financial statements”):

-- have been properly prepared in accordance with IFRSs as adopted by the European Union; and
+● have been properly prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union; and

-We have audited the financial statements, included within the Annual Report, which comprise: the Consolidated Statement of Financial Position which includes the group and Society Statements of Financial Position as at 31 December 2017; the Consolidated Statement of Comprehensive Income which includes the group and Society Statements of Comprehensive Income, and the Consolidated Statement of Cash Flows which includes the group and Society Statements of Cash Flows for the year then ended; and the notes to the financial statements, which include a description of the significant accounting policies.
+We have audited the financial statements, included within the Annual Report, which comprise: the Consolidated Statement of Financial Position which includes the group and Society Statements of Financial Position as at 31 December 2018; the Consolidated Statement of Comprehensive Income which includes the group and Society Statements of Comprehensive Income, and the Consolidated Statement of Cash Flows which includes the group and Society Statements of Cash Flows for the year then ended; and the notes to the financial statements, which include a description of the significant accounting policies.

 Our opinion is consistent with our reporting to the Audit Committee.

 We conducted our audit in accordance with International Standards on Auditing (UK) (“ISAs (UK)”) and applicable law.
 Our responsibilities under ISAs (UK) are further described in the Auditors’ responsibilities for the audit of the financial statements section of our report.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

 We remained independent of the group in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, which includes the FRC’s Ethical Standard as applicable to public interest entities, and we have fulfilled our other ethical responsibilities in accordance with these requirements.

 To the best of our knowledge and belief, we declare that non-audit services prohibited by the FRC’s Ethical Standard were not provided to the group or the Society.